Wouter-vw/DL_adv/solvers_comparison/README.md

 # Running the trials
 ./run_banana_experiments.sh
 ```
-In order to have batter comparison, the slowest setup has been used, namely with unoptimized priors, unlinearized methods and without KFAC.
+To have a better comparison, the slowest setup has been used, namely with unoptimized priors, unlinearized methods and without KFAC.
 The epochs fixed at 2000 and 100 posterior samples are always used.

 > Note: Running the script to reproduce the comparison will take on average 5/6 min per command line in run_banana_experiments.sh.
 ## Single runs